 Participating in Seikido can play an important role in a child’s mental and physical development.

 We are at Ryoku Seikido, one of the most cost efficient Martial Arts Schools.
 All of our systems schools adhere to a non-profit methodology which allows us to be able to provide a low membership fee.

 The cost of lessons/classes, uniform(s) and equipment depends of several factors such as one or more children, and/or adults.

-November through to the 2nd week of March
+- December through to the 2nd week of March (March Break)

 Each session is $75.00 per student per session (which roughly works out to approx. $25.00 per month.)